-The following study guide/study questions for George J. Sánchez’s Becoming Mexican American: Ethnicity, Culture and Identity in Chicano Los Angeles, 1900-1945 will help you prepare for assignments/discussions/etc.
+Study questions for George J. Sánchez’s Becoming Mexican American: Ethnicity, Culture and Identity in Chicano Los Angeles, 1900-1945

 Throughout all of the chapters be sure to consider corresponding hopes and fears, reflections and expressions and how these both mirror and shape subsequent events and peoples.